Everest Base Camp Helicopter Trek 7 Days

 Manthali to Lukla Flight (March, April, May, October, and November)

 During peak seasons, such as March, April, May, October, and November, the flight to Lukla will be operated from Ramechhap/Manthali due to air traffic expansion.
-The Manthali/Ramechhap airport is about a 4 hours drive from Kathmandu.
+The Manthali/Ramechhap airport is about a 4-hour drive from Kathmandu.
 On this day, we wake up at 2:30 a.m., take an escorted shuttle to Manthali airport on a shared tourist vehicle, and board a 20-minute flight to Lukla.

 Kathmandu to Lukla Flight (January, February, June, July, August, September, and December)

 The flight to Lukla is typically operated from Kathmandu during nonpeak seasons, which include January, February, June, July, August, September, and December.
 Please be aware that the decision regarding the operation of flights solely depends on the airline and is influenced by the volume of travelers during a specific month.
 On this day, we wake up at 5 to 6 a.m.
-Our staff will escort you to the domestic airport terminal in Kathmandu and board a 35-minute flight to Lukla.
+Our staff will escort you to the domestic airport terminal in Kathmandu, and you will board a 35-minute flight to Lukla.

 • AccommodationGuesthouse/Teahouse